Juhannuspukki/ftl/content/founding-of-ftl/_index.md

 ---
 title: The story of FasterThanLight
-metaDescription: Read the insipiring rags-to-riches story as the legend himself tells it.
+metaDescription: Read the inspiring rags-to-riches story as the legend himself tells it.
 ogImage: /images/portrait.png
 banner: /images/portraits.jpg
 bannerHeight: short